 COVID-19 Update: For the time being, our own indoor bouldering wall at Iffley is temporarily closed.
 Watch this space, we will keep it up-to-date with any news regarding future opening.

 Brookes Climbing Wall

-The Oxford Brookes University Sports Centre offers the only lead or top-rope climbing in the Oxford area (unless you're tempted to venture to the far-superior Reading wall).
+The Oxford Brookes University Sports Centre offers the only boulder, lead or top-rope climbing in the Oxford area (unless you're tempted to venture to the Reading wall).
 A good place to try out climbing in a relatively safe environment, or to push your grade and keep in shape between outdoor meets.
 Vital techniques, such as belaying and clipping gear, can also be practiced here if you're keen to move your climbing outdoors.
-There's also a dedicated bouldering area; the quality of the problems varies, but are often useful for building strength.
+There's also a dedicated bouldering area; problems are often useful for building strength.

 In term time, our lovely Gear Reps will bring the club gear, including shoes, harnesses, and belay plates, to all official sessions at Brookes.
 Official club sessions take place here on Tuesdays and some Thursdays - keep an eye on the Termcard.

 COVID-19 Update: For the time being the gear will not be available during those sessions.
 The gear needs to be quarantined before it is passed onto another person, therefore for now it will only be available during outdoor meets.